Les invitations que nous proposons sont allouées par ordre de réponse, sur inscription uniquement et dans la limite des places disponibles.

 With Léo Warynski conducting, Ensemble Intercontemporain and Les Métaboles present a monograph on Francesco Filidei, who has established himself in the last decade as one of the foremost figures in Italian musical creation today.

-Grating death, parodied death, omnipotent death, death staved off by art: this program invites us to a veritable musical “thanatography”, in which Ullmann's score, rescued from the Nazi terror, preludes Mozart's timeless masterpiece.
+Grating death, parodied death, omnipotent death, death warded off by art: this program invites us to a veritable musical “thanatography”, in which Ullmann's score, rescued from Nazi terror, is interwoven with Mozart's timeless masterpiece.

 Jordi Savall conducts one of Schumann’s major works, which was a great success at its premiere in 1843: rarely in the romantic composer’s oeuvre does the voice resound with such tenderness and fervour as in as in Paradise and the Peri.